sci-comp/StandardAssets/README.md

-# StandardAssets
+# Standard Assets for Godot

-My standard assets for Godot
+Please see the [Uber Godot Game Jam Kit](https://github.com/sci-comp/UberGodotGameJamKit) for a demo scene using these assets!